PeterKDunn/SRMData/README.md

 # SRMData

-R Data package for the book Scientific Research and Methodology
+R Data package for the book *Scientific Research and Methodology* by Peter k.
+Dunn.